 The dreadful sound of the crash alerted locals who rushed to the scene.
 One of the first to arrive, policeman Will Bethune, later spoke of how he discovered the Prince’s body with an attaché case still handcuffed to his wrist.
 Split open on impact, the Icelandic hundred kroner notes the case had contained were scattered all around the site.
 Virtually nothing remained of the aircraft itself.

 Miraculously, there was one survivor.
-Sergeant Andy Jack, the Sunderland’s tail gunner, was thrown from the wreckage suffering only burns to his face and hands.
-Jack had managed to stumble away from the crash site, and was discovered nearly twenty-four hours later wandering around in a state of shock by a local girl.
+Sergeant Andy Jack, the Sunderland’s tail gunner, was thrown from the wreckage suffering only minor burns.
 After being forced to sign the Official Secrets Act as he recovered in hospital, Jack refused to speak about the crash, except for one interview with the Scottish Daily Express in the 1960s.
 He apparently remembered very little, and agreed with the findings of the Official Inquiry.

 ‘First, that the accident had occurred because the aircraft was flown on a track other than that indicated on the flight plan given to the pilot and at too low an altitude to clear the rising ground on the track; secondly, that the responsibility for this serious mistake in airmanship lies with the captain of the aircraft; thirdly, that the weather encountered should have presented no difficulties to an experienced pilot; fourthly, that the examination of the propellers showed that the engines were under power when the aircraft struck the ground; and fifthly, that all the occupants of the aircraft were on duty at the time of the accident.’